 Nearby communities depend on its non-timber resources for their livelihoods.
 Many of the plants found in the area have great medicinal value and can also be useful during times of drought, such as Melocactus bellavistensis, a species of cactus.

 In addition to its ecological and social value, Cujillo also has a large potential for tourism.
 Visitors can enjoy a variety of adventure sports and ecotourism activities in the area, such as river rafting, hiking, and bird watching.
 An increase in tourism will help boost local economies and provide new employment opportunities for communities.
 A recent study conducted by Conservation Strategy Fund (CSF) found that protected area tourism in Peru generated $720 million in 2017.

-Andes Amazon Fund congratulates President Kuczynski, Minister of Environment Elsa Galarza, the Ministry of Culture, SERNANP, and the people of Peru for this landmark achievement.
+The Andes Amazon Fund congratulates President Martín Vizcarra, Minister of the Environment Fabiola Muñoz, SERNANP, NCI, and the people of Peru for this environmental achievement.